WindowsNT/asm/Readme.md

 9. VMX is there
 10. Spawn a Virtual Machine in Paged Protected Mode
 11. Entry /r which installs as TSR the DMMI services
-12. DMMIC app runs which demonstrates DMMI
+12. DMMIC app runs which demonstrates DMMI, launching real mode, protected mode, long mode and virtualized protected mode threads